Photo credit: Sara Barrett

 the Eunice Tietjens Memorial Prize from Poetry, and fellowships

-She has served as Consultant in Poetry to the Library of Congress and Poet Laureate
+She served as Consultant in Poetry to the Library of Congress and Poet Laureate

-of New Hampshire, and is a former Chancellor of the Academy of American Poets.
+of New Hampshire, and was a former Chancellor of the Academy of American Poets.
 She died on February 6, 2014.